 Does the Company Take Inventory?

 Any reputable moving company will take a thorough inventory of your belongings prior to moving.
-This ensures everything from your furniture to your appliances are accounted for in the final price.
+This ensures everything from your furniture to your appliances is accounted for in the final price.
 Most of your moving estimate is determined by the weight and quantity of your possessions.
 Keep an eye out to see if your moving company takes this extra step in their process.

 A good mover will keep an open line of communication with you and exercise transparency throughout the moving process.
 They will perform a walkthrough of your home and discuss both their process and your expectations.
 Any mover who quickly glances around and seems apathetic to your move, won’t be an optimal choice at the end of the day.